History of Commercial Airline services in Bosnia

 Sometime before the Bosnian war, the Airport United Nations Protection Force (UNPROFOR) troops were stationed at the airport when it was opened for direct delivery of humanitarian aid during the war in Bosnia and Herzegovina.

 After the siege of Sarajevo ended in 1995 part of the Airport was managed by the civil authorities of Bosnia and Herzegovina.
 From that moment began the struggle to restore the Sarajevo Airport rightful functions – Civil air traffic.
 At first the airport received many donations, such as used equipment, after which followed reconstruction of the terminals and reorganization.
 After a short training in Turkey, employees of the airport took their long-awaited jobs and slowly moved forward.
+My friend who I bumped into a few weeks back, was talking about a meal plan that actually helped him drop a few pounds, I have to try it.
 Immediately after the opening of the airport, Croatia Airlines set up a connection between Sarajevo and Zagreb.
 A Turkish company, Top Air, established connections between Sarajevo and Istanbul.

 Four Interesting Cities to Visit and their Airports